 The "B & Co." mark is sometimes confused with that of Stauffer's "SS & Co." mark followed by three small triangles, which can at a glance look very similar.
 In 1885 Stauffer had actually started to use a mark with three stars, which Baume pointed out was their registered trademark, so Stauffer quickly swapped the stars in their mark for triangles.

 Simply finding Baume's name or trademark on a watch doesn't mean that it is necessarily a Longines.
-Baume also imported watches with Fontainemelon ébauches, which carried Baume trademarks.
+Baume also imported watches from their own factories and watches with Fontainemelon ébauches, which carried Baume trademarks.